chengzeyi/pytorch-intel-mps/README.md

 ### Test

-Run the following Python Code
+Run the following Python code

 ```python3
 # Check that MPS is available